Kurata Morishima

 Kurata Morishima (森島庫太, April 29, 1868 – March 18, 1943) was a Japanese medical scientist and a professor of Kyoto Imperial University Faculty of Medicine.

 Kurata Morishima, in his study at home, circa 1937.

 Life

 Born in Gifu Prefecture 1868 as the first son to Gensen Morishima.
 Graduated from the School of Medicine Tokyo Imperial University in 1893.
 Appointed as an assistant professor by Professor Juntaro Takahashi in the Department of Pharmacology.
 From 1896, Morishima studied in Germany and Belgium, first in the laboratory of Schmiedeberg in Strassburg University (then in Germany) and then in Leipzig and Ghent Universities.
-In 1899, he was appointed as an associate professor of Kyoto Imperial University, Faculty of Medicine, Department of Pharmacology, and then as an full professor after returning to Japan on 1900.
+In 1899, he was appointed as an associate professor of Kyoto Imperial University, Faculty of Medicine, Department of Pharmacology, and then as a full professor after returning to Japan on 1900.
 Served as the dean of the Faculty from July 21, 1925 to April 21, 1928 and retired on the same year, after which he maintained his position as an emeritus professor.
 He died in 1943.
 His grave is in Kohtohin in Daitoku-ji.